 What Momar Brings to the Table

 A love of the outdoors prompted Momar to join the Canadian Armed Forces (CAF) where he is an officer in the reserve.
 Of his experiences with the CAF Momar shares: “It’s fascinating.
 I love geopolitics and strategy in general.
 I don’t feel I’m working to be honest.
 I’m on a big hike with friends and talking about the situation in Syria, for example.
 I also like the leadership aspect.”
-Momar brings his logistics speciality and leadership training to Eli’s Place.
+Momar brings his logistics specialty and leadership training to Eli’s Place.

 Describing his other interests, Momar says: “I’m an avid learner and love knowledge in general.
 So I read about history, quantum physics, and fine arts.
 I’m just curious about life, curious about culture in general.”